The Science-Backed

 In a Huberman Lab AMA, the question of infrared sauna effectiveness was addressed.
 The key is whether it raises core body temperature sufficiently.
 Infrared saunas can work, but you may need longer sessions since the air temperature is lower.
 The goal is the same: activate heat shock proteins and get cardiovascular benefits through sustained heat stress.

-6. Alternatives: Hot Baths & Hot Yoga
+6. Can Hot Baths or Hot Yoga Replace a Sauna?

 Hot Baths